livehelpnow/tds/README.md

 config :tds, :text_encoder, Tds.Encoding
 ```

 Note that `:tds_encoding` requires Rust compiler installed in order to compile nif.
-In previous versions only SQL_Latin1_General was suported (codepage `windows-1252`).
+In previous versions only SQL_Latin1_General was supported (codepage `windows-1252`).
 Please follow instructions at [rust website](https://www.rust-lang.org/tools/install)
 to install rust.

 When you are done, run `mix deps.get` in your shell to fetch and compile Tds.
 Start an interactive Elixir shell with `iex -S mix`.

 ```iex